fossasia/loklak_wp_plugins/wp-content/plugins/amazon-s3-and-cloudfront/README.md

 https://www.youtube.com/watch?v=_PVybEGaRXc

-This plugin automatically copies images, videos, documents, and any other media added through WordPress' media uploader to [Amazon Simple Storage Service](http://aws.amazon.com/s3/) (S3).
-It then automatically replaces the URL to each media file with their respective S3 URL or, if you have configured [Amazon CloudFront](http://aws.amazon.com/cloudfront/), the respective CloudFront URL.
-Image thumbnails are also copied to S3 and delivered through S3/CloudFront.
+This plugin automatically copies images, videos, documents, and any other media added through WordPress' media uploader to [Amazon S3](http://aws.amazon.com/s3/).
+It then automatically replaces the URL to each media file with their respective Amazon S3 URL or, if you have configured [Amazon CloudFront](http://aws.amazon.com/cloudfront/), the respective CloudFront URL.
+Image thumbnails are also copied to Amazon S3 and delivered through S3/CloudFront.

-Uploading files *directly* to your S3 account is not currently supported by this plugin.
-They are uploaded to your server first, then copied to S3.
-There is an option to automatically remove the files from your server once they are copied to S3 however.
+Uploading files *directly* to your Amazon S3 account is not currently supported by this plugin.
+They are uploaded to your server first, then copied to Amazon S3.
+There is an option to automatically remove the files from your server once they are copied to Amazon S3 however.

-If you're adding this plugin to a site that's been around for a while, your existing media files will not be copied or served from S3.
-Only newly uploaded files will be copied and served from S3.
+If you're adding this plugin to a site that's been around for a while, your existing media files will not be copied or served from Amazon S3.
+Only newly uploaded files will be copied and served from Amazon S3.
 The pro upgrade has an upload tool to handle existing media files.

 **PRO Upgrade with Email Support and More Features**

-* Upload existing Media Library to S3
+* Upload existing Media Library to Amazon S3
 * Find & replace file URLs in content
-* Control S3 files from the Media Library
+* Control Amazon S3 files from the Media Library
-* [Assets addon](https://deliciousbrains.com/wp-offload-s3/?utm_source=wordpress.org&utm_medium=web&utm_content=desc&utm_campaign=os3-free-plugin#assets-addon) - Serve your CSS & JS from S3/CloudFront
+* [Assets addon](https://deliciousbrains.com/wp-offload-s3/?utm_source=wordpress.org&utm_medium=web&utm_content=desc&utm_campaign=os3-free-plugin#assets-addon) - Serve your CSS & JS from Amazon S3/CloudFront
 * [WooCommerce addon](https://deliciousbrains.com/wp-offload-s3/?utm_source=wordpress.org&utm_medium=web&utm_content=desc&utm_campaign=os3-free-plugin#woocommerce-addon)
 * [Easy Digital Downloads addon](https://deliciousbrains.com/wp-offload-s3/?utm_source=wordpress.org&utm_medium=web&utm_content=desc&utm_campaign=os3-free-plugin#edd-addon)
 * PriorityExpert&trade; email support